 While not well known for its sunbathing or surfing, the islands have their fair share of hidden hotspots.
 Bahia Gardner on the northern coast of Española Island was named one of the best beaches in the world for its animal life and the amphitheater in which they live.
 To see for yourself the exotic beaches of the Galapagos, consider visiting the following shores.

-Bahia Garner is considered one of the best beaches in the world for good reason.
+Garner Bay is considered one of the best beaches in the world for good reason.
 Its stunning white beach shaded by palm trees is the Galapagos at its best.
 Snorkelers revel in manta rays and sea lions that swim within sight of land and crabs scamper around resting sea lions and red lava lizards on the beach.

 Looking out over calm blue waters shrouded by the sprawling blue sky, you’ll see why it’s a popular stop on most visitors list.